Queen Noor Visits Azerbaijan

 During her speech, Queen Noor said that the creativity and ideas of Azerbaijani poet and thinker Nizami Ganjavi remains relevant today “as he advocated for political reform, inter-ethnic dialogue and cooperation between peoples.”
 The Queen expressed concern about the fate of people missing during the Armenian-Azerbaijani Nagorno-Karabakh conflict.

-“The resolution of the Nagorno-Karabakh conflict is of great importance both for the region and for other countries in the world,” she said.Filed under Jordanian Royals
+“The resolution of the Nagorno-Karabakh conflict is of great importance both for the region and for other countries in the world,” she said.Filed under Jordan

-Tagged Audience, Azerbaijan, Bilateral Relations, Humanitarian Efforts, President Aliyev, Queen Noor, Women's Rights, Working Visit.
+Tagged Audience, Azerbaijan, Bilateral Relations, Humanitarian Efforts, President Aliyev of Azerbaijan, Queen Noor al-Hussein of Jordan, Women's Rights, Working Visit.